 Many of these challenges represent significant rights violations that often need to be addressed on national, regional, and international levels.
 In order to advocate on these levels effectively, MFA and its network knew that they needed to collect and communicate meaningful information on these violations.

 On the global and regional scale, this is an important moment for migrant rights organisations in Asia.
-A number of important agreements and meetings provide significant opportunities for advocacy, including:
+A number of important agreements and meetings provide significant opportunities for advocacy, including the ASEAN Consensus on the Protection and Promotion of the Rights of Migrant Workers (signed in November 2017); the Abu Dhabi Dialogue; and the Colombo Process.

 What was achieved